 Ron the Death Eater: Yes, Dr. Finkelstein has a rather... questionable and dysfunctional relationship with Sally, but this does not excuse the Fan Fic writers for writing him into a freaking rapist.

 Sacred Cow: Zig-zagged.
-Some circles hate it just because Tim Burton was involved, while others consider it the only good movie (Apart from Batman Returns) he was involved in.
+Some circles hate it just because Tim Burton was involved, while others consider it the only good movie (apart from Batman and Batman Returns) he was involved in.
 The fact that a lot of people grew up with it certainly helped.